 Are you and your students getting excited about Halloween?
 Or, perhaps you don’t share the same enthusiasm for Halloween activities and Halloween crafts.
 We understand both points of view!
-So, here are eight educational Halloween craft ideas to give you options and to make your classroom spooky while learning!
+Here are eight educational Halloween craft ideas to give you options and make your classroom spooky while learning!

 Halloween Classroom Door Challenge

-Students love a design challenge and it doesn’t get much better than the official Teach Starter Halloween Door Decoration Challenge!
-This activity is ideal for upper-year students.
+Students love a design challenge, and it doesn’t get much better than the official Teach Starter Halloween Door Decoration Challenge!
+This activity is ideal for the older students.
 This team challenge provides the opportunity for collaborative work and explores measurement, scale drawing, and STEM.

-Use our STEM Planning and Reflection Sheet – Upper Years to help your students to plan and reflect on each stage of the design process.
+Use our STEM Planning and Reflection Sheet – Upper Years to help your students plan and reflect on each design process stage.
 Students fill out each section:

 - Challenge – What is the challenge?

 - Research – What do you need to know?